Frequently Asked Questions

 We recommend you level-up your pho dining experience by reheating your takeaway or home delivered pho as follows:

-1. Put aside fresh herbs, garnishings & rare "tai" beef (if any)
+Put aside fresh herbs, garnishings & rare sliced beef "bo tai" (if any)

-3. Cover bowl & microwave for 5min or until hot.
-Note - if you're reheating your pho from cold, please add another 2-3 minutes microwave time.
+Cover bowl & microwave for 3-4min or until hot.
+Note - if you're reheating your pho from cold (in fridge), you may need to double the microwave time.

 Pro tips: Bean sprouts are added to cool down the soup.
 Some people like to add hoisin and sriracha sauces, lemon juice, basil and fresh chilli.
 Use a soup spoon for soup.
 Use chopsticks to pick up noodles and/or meats.
 Slurping soup from the bowl isn’t a normal thing for Vietnamese people, but if it tastes good, go for it!